Social Media: Unraveling the Layers of our Digital Realities

 Interests: Health

-Biochemistry explores the fascinating intersections of chemistry and biology This course delves into the molecular processes reactions necessary for life.
-Students will first review the foundations of chemistry while looking at the connection between photosynthesis and cellular respiration.
-In this lab based course, students will explore the structure and function of carbohydrates and proteins, molecules with critical biological functions in nutrition and metabolism.
-Other themes will include natural product extraction, exploration of bioactive molecules, and food chemistry.
-Students will gain exposure to lab based methodologies such as gel electrophoresis, and protein purification.
+Biochemistry explores the fascinating intersections of chemistry and biology This course delves into the molecular processes and reactions necessary for life.
+Students first review the foundations of chemistry while focusing on the importance of carbon as an element on Earth and its role in living things.
+In this course, students explore a selection of topics ranging from carbon dating, electrolytes and human health, the structure and function of carbohydrates and proteins, and food science, nutrition, and metabolism.
 Students get the chance to do an independent research project to learn about a personal interest.
 Honors has an expectation to do deeper level content, more autonomous work and self-learning, and application of mathematics to solve problem sets.
 Prerequisites: Chemistry Foundations and Biology Foundations.

 Social Psychology: To be is to be perceived!